 - We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are the Companies Act 2006, UK Tax Legislation as enforced by HM Revenue and Customs and International Accounting Standards. - We understood how the company is complying with those frameworks by making enquiries of management, and through discussions with those charged with governance.
-We also reviewed minutes of the Board and gained an understanding of the company's approach to governance, demonstrated by the Board's approval of the company's governance framework. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by obtaining an understanding of the company's fraud risk assessment process, inspecting the company's fraud prevention policies and inquiring with appropriate levels of management and other personnel. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved testing key entity-level controls, inquiring with Legal Counsel and the Head of Fraud Strategy Integration regarding their knowledge of any actual or suspected fraud or non-compliance, reviewing legal and regulatory correspondence, the litigation register and Board minutes.
+We also reviewed minutes of the Board and gained an understanding of the company's approach to governance, demonstrated by the Board's approval of the company's governance framework. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by considering the controls that are established to address risks identified by the entity, or the otherwise seek to prevent, deter or detect fraud.
+Where fraud risks, including risk of management override, was considered to be higher, we performed audit procedure to address each identified risk.
+These procedures included testing the appropriateness of journal entries record in the general ledger and evaluating the business rationale for significant and/or unusual transactions. - Based on this understanding, we designed our audit procedures to identify non-compliance with such laws and regulations.
+Our procedures involved making inquiries of those charged with governance and management for their awareness of any non-compliance of laws and regulations by officers and employees, inquiring about the method of enforcing and monitoring compliance with such policies.